CGI-FR/PIMO/demo/demo3/README.md

-# Third demo - Masking Tables of datas
+# Third demo - Masking Tables of data

 This folder contains files for the third demo.
-This demo shows how PIMO masks data contained in tables, you can see those different datas configurations in the `data.jsonl` file.
+This demo shows how PIMO masks data contained in tables, you can see those different data configurations in the `data.jsonl` file.

 #### **`data.jsonl`**
 ```json